albbus-stack/kit-stack/README.md

 ### Configure Supabase Auth & Prisma

 1. Rename the `.env.local.example` file to `.env.local`, this is where you will store your environment variables.
-You can use it in the future for any other pnpm script with `pnpm with-env <script>`.

-❗ Sync with `pnpm env:sync` to generate the types for the environment variables.
+2. Sync with `pnpm env:sync` to generate the types for the environment variables.

-2. Fill in `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` with your `Project URL` and Supabase credentials.
+3. Fill in `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` with your `Project URL` and Supabase credentials.
 You can find both of them in your Supabase Dashboard under `Project Settings > API > Project API keys`, linked [here](https://supabase.com/dashboard/project/_/settings/api).

 You can use any postgres database for the next step but my recommendations are Supabase, Railway, Heroku or Vercel.

-3. Fill in `DATABASE_URL` with the connection string under `Project Settings > Database > Connection string > URI`, linked [here](https://supabase.com/dashboard/project/_/settings/database).
+4. Fill in `DATABASE_URL` with the connection string under `Project Settings > Database > Connection string > URI`, linked [here](https://supabase.com/dashboard/project/_/settings/database).
 Make sure you insert the correct database password into the string or reset it on the same page.

 In a local evironment is preferable that you use a local postgres database, you can install postgres [here](https://www.postgresql.org/download/) and use the default `postgres` user with the password that you set during the installation.
 The connection string in this case would look like this: